alicedeschutter/TaxiFareModel/README.md

-# Data analysis

-- Title: TaxiFareModel
+# TaxiFareModel

 - Description: Participating in the "New York City taxi fare prediction" playground competition in order to practice ML workflow.
-Used MLflow to log parameters/metrics and Google Cloud Platform to store data and make predictions.
+I used MLflow to log parameters/metrics when running my ML code, as well as Google Cloud Platform to store data and make predictions.

 - Task: Predicting the fare amount (inclusive of tolls) for a taxi ride in New York City given the pickup and dropoff locations.

 - Data Source: https://www.kaggle.com/c/new-york-city-taxi-fare-prediction

 - Type of analysis: Regression Analysis

 # Startup the project